 Teaching your dog to come to you when called is an essential part of proper dog training.
-Often called a "recall," coming when called is one of the most important basic dog commands you can teach your dog.
-Training your dog the recall cue can help you keep him under control while allowing him some off-leash freedom.
-Once this cue is mastered, you can protect him from a potentially dangerous situation by calling him to you.
-You can teach a recall to a young puppy as soon as he learns his name.
+Often referred to as a "recall," it is one of the most important basic dog commands.
+Training your dog for the recall cue can help you keep it under control while allowing it some off-leash freedom.
+Once this cue is mastered, you can protect it from a potentially dangerous situation by calling it to you.
+You can teach a recall to a young puppy as soon as it learns its name.

-- Start indoors at the end of your dog’s six-foot leash.
+- Start indoors at the end of your dog’s 6-foot leash.

-- Hold up a toy or treat, then say his name followed by “come” in a clear, excited tone.
+- Hold up a toy or treat, then say its name followed by “come” in a clear, excited tone.

 - If necessary, make movements such as tapping your knees and stepping backward.

-- As soon as your dog comes to you, give him the reward, then praise him lavishly (but try not to cause overexcitement).
+- As soon as your dog comes to you, give it the reward, then praise it lavishly–but try not to cause overexcitement.

-- Repeat 5 to 6 times, gradually moving to different areas of your home, including outdoors.
+- Repeat five or six times, gradually moving to different areas of your home, including outdoors.